 It provides power during planned or accidental power outages.
 It is more suitable for residential purposes and smaller commercial organizations such as retail shops.

-Furthermore, it uses for construction sites for powering smaller tools, camping, weddings.
+Furthermore, it uses for construction sites for powering smaller tools, camping, and weddings.
 And also many more places where portable generators can fit eventually.

 Characteristics of the portable generator are